-- VMs with VDIs located on Integrated StorageLink (iSL) SRs cannot be migrated. - VMs using PCI pass-thru cannot be migrated. - VM performance will be reduced during migration. - For Storage XenMotion, pools protected by High Availability (HA) or Work Load Balancing (WLB) should have HA and WLB disabled before attempting VM migration. - Time to completion of VM migration will depend on the memory footprint of the VM, and its activity, in addition, VMs being migrated with Storage XenMotion will be affected by the size of the VDI and its storage activity. - IPv6 Linux VMs require a Linux Kernel greater than 3.0.
+- VMs with VDIs located on Integrated StorageLink (iSL) SRs cannot be migrated. - VMs using PCI pass-through cannot be migrated. - VM performance will be reduced during migration. - For Storage XenMotion, pools protected by High Availability (HA) should have HA disabled before attempting VM migration. - Time to completion of VM migration will depend on the memory footprint of the VM, and its activity, in addition, VMs being migrated with Storage XenMotion will be affected by the size of the VDI and its storage activity. - IPv6 Linux VMs require a Linux Kernel greater than 3.0.